Updated July 12, 2023

 Total Assets calculates as

 - Total Assets = $15,000 + $100,000 + $150,000 + $30,000 + $35,000

 Total Liabilities calculates as

 - Total Liabilities = $8,000 + $65,000 + $3,000 + $90,000

 Net Worth = Total Assets – Total Liabilities

 Therefore, David’s net worth is $164,000, which indicates his financial position.

-There are multiple types of personal financial statement templates available and the one provided below is one of the simplest versions, which can be easily understood.
+Multiple types of personal financial statement templates are available, and the one provided below is one of the simplest versions, which can be easily understood.
 However, individuals can use a more complicated and detailed version based on their requirements.

 - It summarizes an individual’s financial position at any given time.

 - It can be broken down into two major parts – a personal balance sheet and a personal income statement.